defenseunicorns/leapfrogai/README.md

 ### Backends

 LeapfrogAI provides several backends for a variety of use cases.

-Backends support and compatibility matrix:
+Below is the backends support and compatibility matrix:

 | Backend                                        |  AMD64  |  ARM64  |  CUDA  | Docker | Kubernetes |   UDS   |
 | ---------------------------------------------- | ------- | ------- | ------ | ------ | ---------- | ------- |